hestonhamilton/mcp-shell-aliases/gemini-shell-aliases/docs/CONFIGURATION.md

 ## Top-Level Fields

 - `alias_files` (`list[str]`, default: `[]`)
   Explicit alias files to parse.
+Entries expand `~` to the user's home directory and resolve relative to the config file's directory.
 Files are read in order; later files override earlier definitions.
 - `allow_patterns` (`list[str]`)
   Regex patterns that mark alias expansions as safe for execution.
 Patterns are decoded with Python's escape sequences, so `"^ls\\b"` and `"^ls\b"` are treated